Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Related Work

 \subsection{Vision-Language Foundation Models}

-Vision-language models, such as CLIP \cite{radford2021learning} and ALIGN \cite{jia2021scaling}, have emerged as powerful foundation models by pre-training image and language encoder pairs on large-scale datasets containing hundreds of millions of image-caption pairs.
-These models have demonstrated remarkable zero-shot generalization capabilities across various tasks, including image retrieval, classification, and visual question answering \cite{radford2021learning,zhou2022learning,song2022clip}.
+Vision-language models, such as CLIP \cite{radford2021learning} and ALIGN \cite{jia2021scaling}, have emerged as powerful foundation models by pre-training image and language encoder pairs on large-scale image-caption datasets.
+These models have demonstrated remarkable zero-shot generalization capabilities across various tasks, including image retrieval, classification, and visual question answering \cite{zhou2022learning,song2022clip}.